wpmetabox/docsv2/docs/filters/13-rwmb-field-type-html.md

 This filter is used to change the HTML of the field input.

 The HTML of a field input is various and depends on the field type.
-For example, a text field simply outputs an `input` tag, while a wysiwyg field outputs a complex `div`.
+For example, a text field outputs an `input` tag, while a wysiwyg field outputs a complex `div`.

 ```php
 apply_filters( "rwmb_{$field_type}_html", $html, $field, $value );